2021 Missouri Tigers baseball team

-The 2021 Missouri Tigers baseball team represents the University of Missouri in the 2021 NCAA Division I baseball season.
-The Tigers play their home games at Taylor Stadium under fifth year coach Steve Bieser.
+The 2021 Missouri Tigers baseball team represented the University of Missouri in the 2021 NCAA Division I baseball season.
+The Tigers played their home games at Taylor Stadium under fifth year coach Steve Bieser.

 Previous season

 The 2020 Missouri Tigers baseball team finished the regular season with a 11–5 (0–0) record.
 The season ended on March 12, 2020 due to concerns over the COVID-19 pandemic.

-2020 MLB Draft
+2020 MLB draft

 The Tigers had one player drafted in the 2020 MLB draft shortened draft, from 40 rounds down to five.